T-Nawrocki/appointment_tracker/README.md

 # Appointment Tracker

 This is a small front-end appointment tracking application built in React.
-Users can create appointments with a title, date and time, and appointments are then shown in chronological order (soonest appointment first), and can be deleted.
+Users can create appointments with a title, date and time.
+Appointments are then shown in chronological order (soonest appointment first), and can be deleted.
 Past appointments are displayed in a separate list below the upcoming appointments.

 As this app is front-end only, there is no data persistence and appointments will be wiped on refresh.